zsolutions-io/aleo-dcp/README.md

 # Aleo DCP: Data Custody Protocol

 A MPC protocol built on Aleo to **allow any program to custody arbitrary private data** that can be programatically withdrawn.
-It enables use cases such as private data NFT marketplace with one click buy or private orders DEXs on Aleo.

-It currently supports unlimited amount of validators that can be dynamically updated through a voting mechanism.
-Validators are incentivized with aleo credits fees paid by requester of cusodied data.
+It supports unlimited amount of validators decided on deployment of programs.
+Validators that can be dynamically updated through a voting mechanism, are incentivized with aleo credits fees paid by requester of cusodied data.

+## Use Cases

+It enables use cases such as private data NFT marketplace with one click buy or private orders DEXs on Aleo, decentralised data broker.

 ## How it works?